thosgood/this-weeks-finds/markdown/101-150/week144.md

 formed by supernovae, and by studying their spin rate and the rate their spin is slowing down, you can guess when they were formed.
 Geminga turns out to be about 340,000 years old.
-It's moving away from us at a known rate, so back then it would have been 180 lightyears away - in just about the right place for a supernova to have created a shock wave forming the Local Bubble.
+It's moving away from us at a known rate, so back then it would have been 180 lightyears away --- in just about the right place for a supernova to have created a shock wave forming the Local Bubble.

 I don't know the best place to read about the Local Bubble, but this sounds promising:

-1) M. J. Freyberg and J. Trumper, eds., The Local Bubble and Beyond, proceedings of the IAU Colloquium no. 166, Springer Lecture Notes in Physics 506, Springer-Verlag, Berlin, 1998.
+1) M. J. Freyberg and J. Trumper, eds., _The Local Bubble and Beyond, proceedings of the IAU Colloquium no. 166_, Springer Lecture Notes in Physics **506**, Springer-Verlag, Berlin, 1998.

 Looking further afield, we should also watch out for the health of the Milky Way as a whole:

-2) Robert Irion, A crushing end for our galaxy, Science 287 (2000), 62-64.
+2) Robert Irion, "A crushing end for our galaxy", _Science_ **287** (2000), 62--64.

-3) Roland Buser, The formation and early evolution of the Milky Way galaxy, Science 287 (2000), 69-74.
+3) Roland Buser, "The formation and early evolution of the Milky Way galaxy", _Science_ **287** (2000), 69--74.

 It now appears that the Milky Way, like most big spiral galaxies, was built up by a gradual merger of smaller clouds of stars and gas.
 And it seems this process is not finished.
 In 1994 people found a small galaxy orbiting the Milky Way, almost hidden behind the dense dust clouds in the galactic center.
-Called the Sagittarius dwarf galaxy, it is only about 1/1000th the mass of the Milky Way.
+Called the Sagittarius dwarf galaxy, it is only about $1/1000$th the mass of the Milky Way.
 Its eccentric orbit about our galaxy is strewn with stars pulled away from it by tidal forces, and it may have already passed through the outer parts of our galaxy's disk several times.
 It may not survive the next pass, due in about 750